 There is one part of camping that we get asked about time and time again.
 That is the not so small matter of - sleep.
 Oftentimes it’s the part of the trip that causes the most anxiety.
 Without a good sleep, the day’s activities could be ruined.
 A few poor night’s sleep in a row and you might be eager to head to the comfort of your own bed.

 Thankfully, the odds of a good night’s sleep can be tipped in your favour if you look after a few key areas.
 Firstly, and very importantly in our opinion, work up an appetite for sleep by jamming your day full of camping fun.
 An entire day spent out in the fresh air will naturally tire you.
 Once that is covered, it’s all about making sure you have the right set-up.
-The three keys of tent, camping mattress and, not to forget, a quality sleeping bag.
+The three keys of - a good tent, a good self inflating camping mattress and, a great 3 season sleeping bag.

 This time, we are going to focus on the all important matter of sleeping bags.
 We will look at what you need to understand, the features of modern sleeping bags and important areas to consider when choosing a sleeping bag.

 So, let’s get started.

 Before you begin browsing the stores, it is beneficial to first understand the makeup of a sleeping bag, even if only at a very basic level.
 When shopping for a sleeping bag, there will be three areas you will hear of a lot.
 The shell, the lining and the insulation.